tarnvirgrewal/mxChipTextAdventure/Device/Readme.md

 3. Upload code by clicking on the **Upload** button, underneath the Windows' Min, Max and Close buttons OR, Open the command palette and select **Azure IoT Device Workbench: Upload Device Code**.

 4. VS Code then starts verifying and uploading the code to your DevKit.

+## Test the project

+1. Once the project is up and running press A or B to start your adventure.

+2. Happy adventuring!

+## Problems and feedback

+If you encounter problems, you can find [FAQs](https://microsoft.github.io/azure-iot-developer-kit/docs/faq/) if you encounter problems or reach out to us from the channels below.

+Owner/SME - Tarnvir Grewal